craigschlegel/registrations-for-the-events-calendar/readme.txt

 Follow these steps:

+1. Make sure you have the plugin "The Events Calendar" by Modern Tribe installed and activated.
-1. From the dashboard of your site, navigate to Plugins -> Add New.
+2. From the dashboard of your site, navigate to Plugins -> Add New.
-2. Select the Upload option and click "Choose File."
+3. Select the Upload option and click "Choose File."
-3. A popup message will appear.
+4. A popup message will appear.
 Upload the plugin files from your desktop.
-4. Follow any instructions that appear.
+5. Follow any instructions that appear.
-5. Activate the plugin from the Plugins page and navigate to Events -> Registrations to get started setting up options.
+6. Activate the plugin from the Plugins page and navigate to Events -> Registrations to get started setting up options.

 == Setting up Registrations for the Events Calendar ==

-1. Make sure you have the Events Calendar by Modern Tribe installed and active
+1. Make sure you have the plugin "The Events Calendar" by Modern Tribe installed and activated.
-2. Create a new event by going to the WordPress dashboard and navigating to Events -> Add New
+2. If you haven't created an event.
+Create a new event by going to the WordPress dashboard and navigating to Events -> Add New.
-3. A registration form will now appear on any published event
+3. A registration form will now appear on you created event or any other published event.
-4. You can configure the form fields, messaging, registrations limits etc by navigating to Events -> Registrations and then selecting the "Form" tab
+4. You can configure the form fields, messaging, registrations limits etc by navigating to Events -> Registrations and then selecting the "Form" tab.
-5. You can configure the email options on the "Email" tab
+5. You can configure the email options on the "Email" tab.
+6. See a quick overview of your events and registrations on the "Registrations" tab.
-6. Add, edit, and remove registrations manually by navigating to the "Registrations" tab and clicking "More" for an event
+7. Add, edit, and remove registrations manually by navigating to the "Registrations" tab and clicking "Detailed View" for an event.
+You can also export or view submission details here.

 == Special Thanks ==

 Special thanks to Marco (demontechx) for his valuable input on the plugin!
+Special thanks to Henrik (hjald) for fixing a bug in the .csv exporter!

 == Screenshots ==